Renewable Energy Fund – Micro Grant Scheme

 - Constituted groups are eligible to apply.

-Each community council can set their own closing dates for applications in order to manage the fund.
-We therefore urge you to check the guidelines and supplementary guidance documents linked below.
+Each community council can set their own closing dates for applications in order to manage the fund and you should refer to the guidance below and social media updates for updates.